MttArmstrong/testing-lesson/_episodes/04-refactor-for-testing.md

  - X and Y coordinates not equal?  (how are we not testing this!)
  - X and Y coordinates are not in increasing order?
  - Incorrect number of coordinates supplied?
+ - Any others you can think of?
 >
 > Often there isn't one right answer.
-When the user give an empty file, should
+When the user gives an empty file, should
 > that be an empty result or throw an error?
 The answer may not matter, but
 > formalizing it as a test forces you to answer and document such questions.
 > Look up `pytest.raises` for how to test an exception is thrown.